-But what about areas of low blood flow and/or at times of very high demand for additional vitamin C due to infections, cuts, burns, illness etc. The Vitamin C level in skin is much harder to raise than most other tissues and it's there where the Dehydroascorbic Acid form of Vitamin C can make a huge difference.
+In areas of low blood flow and/or at times of very high demand for additional vitamin C due to infections, cuts, burns or illness the vitamin C level in skin can become depleted and it's here where the Dehydroascorbic Acid form of vitamin C can make a huge difference.

 Douglas Kitt is an expert in the field of the DHAA form of Vitamin C and it's extraordinary properties, he has written several scientific papers including the one below.